SukkoPera/ReBlast/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/ReBlast/master/img/render-top.png)

 ## Summary
 ReBlast is basically a replica of [Solder of Synergy's Digi-Blaster](https://plus4world.powweb.com/hardware/Digi-Blaster).
-It uses the ZN428E DAC originally made by Ferranti and the ADC0804 ADC by TI.
+It uses the [ZN428](doc/zn428.pdf) DAC originally made by Ferranti and the [ADC0804](doc/adc0804.pdf) ADC by Signetics.
 Both these chips are old-fashioned and out of production, but they can still be found relatively easily and cheaply.

 ReBlast was sized and shaped so that it fits perfectly on a [ReSeed](https://github.com/SukkoPera/ReSeed) card.

-The DAC feeds its output into the SID's EXT_IN pin, which means that you will heat it mixed with the computer audio or on the ouput jack on the ReSeed card.
+The DAC feeds its output into the SID's EXT_IN pin, which means that you will hear it mixed with the computer audio or on the output jack of the ReSeed card.
 Similarly, the ADC takes its input from the ReSeed input jack.

 The DAC part of ReBlast is compatible with [ReVox](https://github.com/SukkoPera/ReVox), but ReBlast can also take advantage of the SID to apply filters to the audio signal.

-You can use APOS's [Digital Composing Kit 2.0](https://plus4world.powweb.com/software/Digital_Composing_Kit_V2_0) or [the older version](https://plus4world.powweb.com/software/Digital_Composing_Kit) to sample, compose and edit samples.
+APOS's [Digital Composing Kit 2.0](https://plus4world.powweb.com/software/Digital_Composing_Kit_V2_0) or [the older version](https://plus4world.powweb.com/software/Digital_Composing_Kit) can be used to sample, compose and edit samples.

 ## Installation
 ### ReSeed